sipeed/MaixPy/docs/doc/en/vision/yolov5.md

 ---
-title: Using YOLOv5 / YOLOv8 Model for Object Detection with MaixPy
+title: Using YOLOv5 / YOLOv8 Models for Object Detection in MaixPy
 ---

 ## Concept of Object Detection

-Object detection refers to identifying the position and category of targets in an image or video, such as detecting objects like apples and airplanes in a picture, and marking the position of these objects.

-Unlike classification, object detection includes positional information, so the result is usually a rectangular box that frames the location of the object.
+Object detection refers to identifying the location and category of objects in images or videos, such as detecting apples, airplanes, etc., and marking their positions.
+Unlike classification, object detection includes positional information, so the result is generally a rectangle marking the object's position.

 ## Using Object Detection in MaixPy

-MaixPy comes with the `YOLOv5` and `YOLOv8` model by default, which can be used directly:
+MaixPy provides `YOLOv5` and `YOLOv8` models by default, which can be used directly:
-> MaixPy need >= 4.3.0 to use YOLOv8.
+> YOLOv8 requires MaixPy >= 4.3.0.

 ```python
 from maix import camera, display, image, nn, app